the-incluseum/anti-oppressive-spaces/checklist-organizational.md

   - Fair/Equitable pay for advising, tnterning, art and other forms of Work
   - Family Leave
 - Hiring
-  - Job Postings Address Equity, Acknowledge Privilege in Applicant Pool
+  - Job Postings let applicants know what work the institution is doing to create a anti-oppressive work culture
+  - Job Postings let applicants know what the pay range is
+  - Postings value transferrable skills such as languages, community organizing experience, childcare, & eldercare as indicating core competencies to museum work and not just complimentary
-  - Staff build an analysis of bias in hiring
+  - Hiring staff build analysis of bias in hiring through training
-  - Hiring Focuses on Transferrable Skills - Avoids Vague Language Like “Qualified”
 - Fundraising/Development
   - Build Analysis of Economic Justice
   - Commit to divesting in companies that are not economically just, have unfair labor